Post by Adrian Mott - Published on 11/19/20 8:00 AM

 Whether you’ve found yourself in Florida after a trip down the ICW or you call the Sunshine State your home, when you're boating in Florida, the Bahamas beckons.

-Where the flat, sandy, gorgeous and mostly-deserted beaches meet the most beautiful tranquil blue water you’ve ever seen, the Bahamas is truly an island paradise.
-We'll take you through some of the key things to know before you go, and when you're ready to book your floatplan, click here to explore and reserve at Bahamian marinas.
+Where the flat, sandy, gorgeous, and mostly-deserted beaches meet the most crystal clear tranquil blue water you’ve ever seen, The Bahamas is truly an island paradise.
+We'll take you through some of the key things to know before you go, and when you're ready to book, explore and reserve at Bahamian marinas.

 Boaters who cruise across the Gulf Stream are treated to a tactically demanding but quick passage from Florida’s Atlantic Coast to the nearest of The Bahamas islands: Bimini and Grand Bahama (specifically the town of West End).

 Crossing the Gulf Stream from Florida is not to be underestimated.
 Strong current from the Gulf Stream can wreak havoc on your navigation, and weather from the Atlantic can seemingly come out of nowhere.

 If you’re planning to make the crossing, make sure that you prepare your gear by following somehelpful tipsfrom our friends at BoatUS.

 When making the crossing, there are three main things to consider: the speed of your boat (obviously include the wind speed if under sail), the Gulf Stream current that will be affecting your navigation, and the weather.